 Social Security Retirement Benefits.
 Benefits, which eligible workers and their families receive when the worker retires.
 The worker must work for a specified period at a job that is covered by Social Security in order to be eligible for benefits.
 A worker must be at least 62 years old to begin to receive retirement benefits; the amount received increases the longer someone works.

 Social Security Disability Benefits.
 Social Security benefits payable to disabled workers and their families.

 Special Needs Trust.
 A specially drafted trust that provides a fund to supplement the governmental benefits of a beneficiary (someone who is disabled and receiving Social Security Disability or Supplemental Security Income) while not affecting that beneficiary’s eligibility for public benefits (usually Medicaid).

 Spousal Impoverishment Law.
 Federal legislation that provides a minimum income and savings for one member of a married couple when the other member goes to a nursing home and that care is being paid for by Medicaid.

 Supplemental Security Income (SSI).
-A federal program which provides cash assistance to the aged, blind and disabled who have limited income and resources.
+A federal program that provides cash assistance to the aged, blind, and disabled who have limited income and resources.